 Yes!
-If you live in the continental United States, there's most likely a campground within a day's drive.
-To find a family camp site near you, visit the American Camp Association Web site.
-Last time we searched we found 559 campgrounds offering programs for the whole family on the American Camp Association Web site.
+If you live in the continental United States, there’s most likely a campground within a day’s drive of your home.
+To find a family camp site near you, visit the American Camp Association website.

-Club Getaway is a luxury-style camp for families -- guests may feel more like they're staying at an all-inclusive resort than roughin' it in the woods.
-The Club is set on 300 acres in the Berkshires region of Connecticut, where a large lake provides the perfect setting for an array of water sports -- including SCUBA diving.
-Other activities consist of spelunking, zip lining, rock climbing, mountain biking, cooking and wine tasting.
-Various aerobics and yoga classes are also on offer at the Club.
+Club Getaway is a luxury-style camp for families — guests may feel more like they’re staying at an all-inclusive resort than roughin’ it in the woods.
+The Club is set on 300 acres in the Berkshires region of Connecticut, where a large lake provides the perfect setting for an array of water sports — including SCUBA diving.
+Other activities include spelunking, zip lining, rock climbing, mountain biking, cooking and wine tasting.
+Various aerobics and yoga classes are also offered at the Club.
 Accommodations are in well-appointed private cabins with air conditioning.

-Built in the early 1900s, Ohana was recently restored in 2007, and now provides a classic New England family camp on Lake Fairlee in eastern Vermont.
+Built in the early 1900s, Ohana Family Camp was recently restored in 2007, and now serves as a classic New England family camp on Lake Fairlee in eastern Vermont.
 Its original rustic charm attracts family from all over, giving them a unique and wonderful experience.
 Accommodation options for campers include one- to four-bedroom cottages with living rooms, fireplaces, kitchens and porches or spacious tent cabins with comfy bedding, a living room with a fireplace and screened in porches.
 Ohana offers activities perfect for all ages such as swimming, fishing, sailing, canoeing and kayaking.
 Other activities include hiking, biking, arts and crafts, tennis, volleyball and more!
-The Green and White Mountain National Forests, and New England towns such as Hanover, N.H, and Woodstock, Vt., are easy daytrips away.
+The Green and White Mountain National Forests, and New England towns such as Hanover, New Hampshire, and Woodstock, Vermont, are easy daytrips away.
 In the evening, guests gather for storytelling, dancing and music making, or enjoy listening to locals about the rich history and culture of the region.